 re-scuff or scuff the tip of the blank before installing your new top.
 Giving

 that ferrule cement the best bond can be important.
 You can use a piece of 220

 or 320 to scuff it up gently, without really pressing on it.

 Also, the over heating factor here is a NO-NO. A simple lighter does the trick just fine.
 Two or three quick passes under the top and it should slide right off.
-The key thing is you need to heat the glue, which is accomplished by heating the tip top guide, but you NEVER, NEVER apply enough heat to ruin the rod blank.
+The key thing is you need to heat the glue, which is accomplished by heating the tip top guide, transferring the heat to the glue, but you NEVER, NEVER apply enough heat to ruin the rod blank.

 However I have found one well known brand of

 rod / reel manufacturer apparently uses epoxy to hold their tip top guide on.

 In removing this one after I realized this situation, I cut

 the metal lengthwise with a Dremel tool slotting stone wheel and took it off in pieces,

 salvaging as much as possible of the rod itself.
 The rod was slightly frazzled because of